godliver/godliver.github.io/_pages/research.md

 * Computer vision
 * Multimodal AI
 * LLMS
+* Community Research and Engagement
+* Ethics and Responsible AI

 ## Datasets
 We have several datasets avalilable on Agriculture and Crop disease monitoring <br>